-- Alternative solvents and reaction media for a greener and more sustainable chemistry, where a better understanding of physical chemistry of novel, complex liquids is required for the development of cleaner processes.
-We study ionic liquids and deep eutectic solvents to perform separations and to use renewable biomass feedstocks.
+- Alternative solvents and reaction media for a greener and more sustainable chemistry, where a better understanding of physical chemistry of new, complex liquids is required for the development of cleaner processes.
+We study ionic liquids and eutectic solvents (DES) to perform separations and to use renewable biomass feedstocks.

 - Interactions of liquids with nanomaterials, such as nanoparticles, nanotubes and atomically-thin two-dimensional materials (graphene, MoS2, etc.), with the objective of designing solvents for exfoliation and electrolytes for devices including supercapacitors, liquid-gated transistors and sensors.